 Avuncular DNA Test

-Do you need to confirm a biological relationship between a child and an aunt or uncle to help establish paternity?
-When a possible father isn’t available for paternity testing, one or more of his siblings can participate instead.
-The child’s mother must consent to the test if the child is under 16, and is encouraged to add her DNA to the test as well since it expedites analysis and can help produce more conclusive results.
-Results are posted to your secure online account 7 business days after all samples are received at the lab.
+When a possible parent isn’t available for testing, one or more of the parent’s siblings can participate.
+A person with parental responsibility for the child must consent to the test if the child is under 16.
+If the mother is available she is encouraged to add her DNA to the test to help expedite analysis and to produce a more conclusive result.
+Results are posted to your secure online account 5-7 business days after all samples are received at the lab.
 The report can be used for personal knowledge only, or it can be used in court if you choose to do legal testing.
 Contact our experts today for a free consultation.

 The DDC Promise